WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 	Codeml requires that all of its parameters be specified in one control file (http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf).
 Provide a
 	control file with your desired parameters and AlignmentProcessor will use it as template.
-It will only alter the input and output files so that they are unique for each file.
-You may also need to provide a tree file for codeml (see PAML manual above).
+AlignmentProcessor uses the Biopython codeml module to more easily edit the names of the input and output files.
+Because of this, however, you must make sure that the first three lines (starting with "seqfile", "treefile", or "outfile" have been removed from the control file.
+Otherwise, CodeML will presented only with the data contained in the control file, and not the whole directory of alingments.

 	The control file must be titled titled “codeml.ctl”, and it must be located in the output directory.

 # The CodeML tree file

-	If your CodeML analysis requires a phylogneic tree, provide your desired tree, titled "codeml.tree" in the output directory.
+	If your CodeML analysis requires a phylogenic tree, provide your desired tree, titled "codeml.tree" in the output directory.
 Specify the tree as you want to appear to CodeML and be sure that the species names are specified as the common names in the 02_nameList.txt file,